 In recent years, the process of obtaining the necessary permits for building has been developing rapidly worldwide and nationwide, both in terms of making the overall procedures more accessible as well as making them additionally comprehensive.
 The most important nevertheless is improvement of the efficiency of permitting.

 Streamlining of the process included creating platforms for issuing the permits online.
-These platforms are devised to guide the licensed design professionals through the series of steps with clear instructions, preventing the possible omissions by administrative workers or submitters.
+These platforms are devised to guide the licensed design professionals through a series of steps with clear instructions, preventing the possible omissions by administrative workers or submitters.
 As the red tape is shortened, the overall scope of the permitting becomes more straightforward and less painful.
-Moreover, the Chicago Department of Buildings internet based service offers a broad list of subdivisions, helping to navigate the system and understanding of Chicago building code..
+Moreover, the Chicago Department of Buildings' internet-based service offers a broad list of subdivisions, helping to navigate the system and understand of Chicago building code..

 In any case, regardless of the review track, the plans have to be submitted to the Chicago E-plan.